Aces Go Places 3

 Aces Go Places 3 was the highest-grossing film in Hong Kong on its release in 1984 and was the highest-grossing film in the series.
 The film was released in an English-language dub titled Mad Mission 3 which had scenes cut and altered from the original film.
-Tsui had previously appeared in the first two films in cameos.

 Plot

-The film starts in Paris, where King Kong (Sam Hui) is recruited by Elizabeth II and a James Bond-like character to retrieve one of the Crown Jewels which has been stolen and is located in a Hong Kong Police Headquarters vault.
+The film starts in Paris, where King Kong is recruited by Elizabeth II and a James Bond-esque character to retrieve one of the Crown Jewels which has been stolen and is located in a Hong Kong Police Headquarters vault.
 Richard Kiel spoofs his role as "Jaws" from the James Bond film series.